hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/customdockerimage2.md

 FROM node:13.6.0-alpine
 ```

-So we need to run alpine commands to install the required packages:
+So we need to run alpine `apk` commands to install the required packages:

 ```Dockerfile
 FROM paulbouwer/hello-kubernetes:1.8